ltzhang/lua_beetle/README.md

 ### Rollback Strategy

-For linked transfers (chained operations):
+For linked transfers (linked operations):
 1. Track original index length with `STRLEN` before first append
 2. On error: Use `GETRANGE 0 (original_len-1)` + `SET` to truncate
 3. If original length was 0: Use `DEL` to remove key entirely